MPHONlC/LibAPH/README.md

 - ✓ Library/addon dependency and version checks
 - ✓ Error capture for bug reports

-Most components are independent and can be used without learning the rest of the library.

 ## License

 GNU General Public License v3.0 (GPLv3).
 Copyright 2026 @APHONlC.